Who are the men that pick for scraps amongst the ruins at the end of history?

 Yeah.

-No, notice, one thing that struck me listening to her talk there is notice how she's describing prisoners as if they're the victims of disability.
+Notice one thing that struck me listening to her talk there is notice how she's describing prisoners as if they're the victims of disability.

 Oh, no, that was the other thing.

-It annoys the, everyone deserves humanity and respect and decency.
+It annoys the everyone deserves humanity and respect and decency.

 No, they actually don't.

-Yeah, it's the cults of safetyism, as they say.
+Yeah, it's the cult of safetyism.

-They do.
+They don't.

-Why are they in these prisons?
+Why are they in these prisons, actually?

 Yeah.